dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 * [Make member data `public` or (preferably) `private`](#Rh-protected)

-# <a name="S-references"></a>RF: References
+# References

-Many coding standards, rules, and guidelines have been written for C++, and especially for specialized uses of C++.
-Many

-* focus on lower-level issues, such as the spelling of identifiers
-* are written by C++ novices
-* see "stopping programmers from doing unusual things" as their primary aim
-* aim at portability across many compilers (some 10 years old)
+* EXIST MANY C++'s
+  * coding standards,
+  * rules,
+  * guidelines
   * are written to preserve decades old code bases
   * aim at a single application domain
   * are downright counterproductive
   * are ignored (must be ignored by programmers to get their work done well)

 A bad coding standard is worse than no coding standard.
 However an appropriate set of guidelines are much better than no standards: "Form is liberating."